 Due to the current health crisis, some centers may not be accepting new students at this time.
 Please contact the center directly for more specific information.

-Teen Challenge Greater Boston – Worcester, MA Store in Worcester
+Adult & Teen Challenge Massachusetts – Worcester, MA Store in Worcester

-Program info for Teen Challenge Greater Boston – Worcester, MA Store in Worcester
+Program info for Adult & Teen Challenge Massachusetts – Worcester, MA Store in Worcester

 1315 Main Street